weesaal1032/baskethunt/README.md

 - The table surfaces call start times, agent assignments, duration, storage backend, and transcript/QA badges with pagination defaults of 25/50/100 rows.
 - Operators can export the filtered dataset to CSV via the `Export CSV` action; privacy masking is enforced in the export when enabled through Admin → Settings → Privacy & Retention.

+## QA Scoring & Reports

+- Admin → Settings → QA Rubric introduces a drag-and-drop rubric builder for categories, weights, yes/no and scale questions, pass thresholds, and tag presets.
+Saving the rubric increments the rubric version so scorers are forced to refresh when the configuration changes.
+- `/admin/recordings/{id}` now renders the Genesys-style workspace with waveform playback, synchronized transcript search, and a right-hand QA panel that auto-saves drafts, supports forced pass/fail overrides, tag suggestions, keyboard shortcuts, and versioned history.
+- Draft saves and submissions happen through the new `/admin/recordings/{recording}/qa/score` endpoint; conflicts return HTTP 409 with the latest rubric version so the Alpine workspace can prompt reviewers to reload.
+- `/admin/qa/reports` surfaces per-agent and per-team rollups with pass-rate trendlines and a CSV export (`/admin/qa/export`) that includes rubric metadata, tags, and timestamps for downstream analysis.

 ## Transcription Pipeline

 - `TranscribeRecordingJob` converts stored audio into transcripts using the configured Whisper API or local `whisper.cpp` binary through the `TranscriptionService`, capturing full-text output plus time-aligned segments for the QA interface.